-Translated by Nana BRUCE-AMANQUAH from Maïlys DIOGO’ s French version
+Translated by Nana BRUCE-AMANQUAH from Maïlys D.’ s French version

 Rebecca Enonchong, Lionel Zinsou and Kako Nubukpo.